oguzhanyediel/flask-initializer/README.md

 > sudo python create_project.py -n Project_Name

-### You can also specify a path where the project is supposed to be created:
+#### You can also specify a path where the project is supposed to be created:

 > sudo python create_project.py -n Project_Name -p /path/to/project

 ### Raspberry Pi usecase
-If you are trying to setup a development flask server on the Raspberry Pi you are going to get an error by the time the script tries to install flask-bcrypt
+If you are trying to setup a development flask server on the Raspberry Pi you are likely going to get an error by the time the script tries to install flask-bcrypt.

 To fix this try doing the following:

 > sudo apt-get install libffi-dev